 - Of course if your child is seriously into it – more power to you!
 We had an incident where we traded a Pin in Canada and when we got to England a Cast Member there recognized it and traded it back.
 Seems the two of them had a game going with that pin.

-- This is for the parent not the child.
+- Trading pins is for the child not the parent.
 Even though we may think one pin is better over another, let the child trade what they want.
 It’s fun to see what silly things they trade for.

-- For the pin backs, a Cast member gave us a great tip.
+- A Cast member gave us a great tip.
 Make a new hole!
-That’s it, if a pin back keeps slipping off push it into an area where there is not a hole.
+If a pin back keeps slipping off push it into an area where there is not a hole.
 It will remain secure.